Areeba-Qammar/FlyRank-AI-Backend/scraper/README.md

 ## Limitation

 The extraction depends on the page's current HTML (`div.product_main`, `#product_description`).
-If the site's layout changed, the selectors would need updating — there's no fallback right now, a missing field just becomes `null` or fails validation.
+If the site's layout changed, the selectors would need updating, there's no fallback right now, a missing field just becomes `null` or fails validation.